huggingface/diffusers/docs/README.md

     - Overview with paper & authors
     - Paper abstract
     - Tips and tricks and how to use it best
+    - Possible an end-to-end example of how to use it
 - Add all the pipeline classes that should be linked in the diffusion model.
 These classes should be added using our Markdown syntax.
 Usually as follows:

 ```